-205 5.1 Quartz OSL
+5.1 Quartz OSL

 Quartz grains from the investigated site are relatively dim and rarely present luminescent properties.
-Tests with an EMCCD camera showed that <1 % of the coarse-grained grains emitted a natural luminescence signal when stimulated with blue light.
+Tests with an EMCCD camera showed that $<1\,\%$ of the coarse-grained grains emitted a natural luminescence signal when stimulated with blue light.
 This is common for quartz from Switzerland (Trauerstein et al., 2017) and to allow for bright enough signals during measurement, an aliquot size of 4 mm in diameter was chosen.
-While ca. 200 grains are measured at once using this approach,

-210 only a few grains are expected to significantly contribute to the emitted luminescence signal and, thereby, these are considered as small aliquots.
+While ca. 200 grains are measured at once using this approach, only a few grains are expected to significantly contribute to the emitted luminescence signal, and these are thereby considered small aliquots.

 The signals emitted by Q and fQ are dominated by the fast component and reduce to background after about 2 to 4 s of stimulation (Fig. 7).
-To further investigate the BSL signals, signal decomposition was conducted (Fig. 8) using the numOSL package in R (Peng et al., 2018) that applies the 'Levenberg-Marquardt algorithm' suggested by Bluszcz and Adamiec (2006).

-- 215 The initial signals consist of 95 % for Q and 90 % for fQ of the fast component while the relative contribution of the medium components to the natural and regenerative doses are almost identical.
+To further investigate the BSL signals, signal decomposition was conducted (Fig. 8) using the numOSL package in R (Peng et al., 2018) that applies the "Levenberg-Marquardt algorithm" suggested by Bluszcz and Adamiec (2006).
+The initial signals consist of 95 % of the fast component for Q and 90 % of the fast component for fQ, while the relative contribution of the medium components to the natural and regenerative doses are almost identical.
 The latter is considered an indicator for a stable medium component (Steffen et al., 2009).
-Further, when assessing De(t)-plots with 0.4 s intervals of Q from RIN2 (Fig. 7), mainly consistent De values are obtained for the measurement of the natural dose as well as for the dose recovery experiment which indicates uniformity of signal contribution.
-For RIN5 fQ, De values decrease with the shift of integration intervals between 0 - and 2 s stimulation time.
+Further, when assessing $D{\rm e}(t)$ plots with 0.4 s intervals of Q from RIN2 (Fig. 7), generally consistent De values are obtained for the measurement of the natural dose and the dose recovery experiment, which indicates uniformity of signal contribution.
+For RIN5 fQ, D_e values decrease with the shift of integration intervals between 0 and 2 s stimulation time.
 However, this phenomenon is only present in the natural signal but not in those of dose recovery tests.
-Li and Li (2006a) observed a similar decrease of $D_e$ values within the first 3.6 s for their DGF-1 sample (coarse-grained, Chinese, aeolian deposit) and found an explanation in a thermally unstable medium component.
-They proposed the use of $D_e(t)$ -plots to derive $D_e$ values separately from the fast and medium component by fitting their Equation (3).
-For RIN5 fQ, negligible differences were found for $D_e$ values derived using either component assuming photo-ionising cross sections as - proposed by Jain et al. (2003) and Li and Li (2006b).
+Li and Li (2006a) observed a similar decrease of D_e values within the first 3.6 s for their DGF-1 sample (Chinese coarse-grained aeolian deposit) and found an explanation in a thermally unstable medium component.
+They proposed the use of $D{\rm e}(t)$ plots to derive $D{\rm e}$ values separately from the fast and medium component by fitting their Eq.
+(3).
+For RIN5 fQ, negligible differences were found for De values derived using either component by assuming photo-ionising cross sections, as proposed by Jain et al. (2003) and Li and Li (2006b).
 However, Steffen et al. (2009) found that the equation is highly dependent on the photo-ionising cross section of the individual components, the determination of which introduces an array of uncertainties and was therefore deemed unpractical.